TimeWalkOrg/building-mill-valley-ca-bay-books/README.md

-# Bay Books (c.1970)
+# Bay Tree Books (c.1970)
 116 Throckmorton Avenue, Mill Valley, CA 94941

 ## Building History

 In the 1920s this building (describe the building purpose in 1920).
-By 1970 (the era of this model), the building housed "Bay Books".
+By 1970 (the era of this model), the building housed "Bay Tree Books".

 - Built: c.tbd
 - Replaced: c.tbd